Know Before You Go

 Indian Rhinoceros Facts | India Wildlife Guide

 Asian rhinoceros live in tall grasslands and riverine forests, but because of habitat loss, they have been pushed to more cultivated areas.
-They are chiefly solitary creatures—except mothers and calves and breeding pairs—although they sometimes gather together
+They are chiefly solitary creatures—except mothers and calves and breeding pairs—although they sometimes gather together at bathing areas.

 The Indian rhinoceros is a grazer, feeding almost entirely of grasses, but it is also known to incorporate leaves, branches of shrubs, trees, fruits and aquatic plants into its diet.
 The rhino eats during the morning and evening by using its prehensile lip to seize grass stems, bending them and biting off the top.
 With very tall grasses or saplings, the rhino will frequently walk over the plant with its legs on either side, using the weight of its body to cast the end of the plant to the level of its mouth.
 Mothers will use this approach to make food accessible to their calves.